procount/noobsconfig/README.md

 	Filename destination attributes user group

-Only the filename field is mandatory; the others can be omitted and default values will then be applied.
+Only the filename field is mandatory and it is the only field used for TAR and XZ files; the others can be omitted and default values will then be applied.
 If you want to omit a field but follow it with another field, then use a '#' instead to keep the relative placement of the fields.

 Here are some examples to illustrate this:
 * Readme.txt
 * Readme.txt # 0644
+* nc-helpers.tar
 * wifi/interfaces /etc/network 0644 root root
 * wifi/wpa_supplicant.conf /etc/wpa_supplicant 0600 root root

-(The last 2 exampels above show how using this direct copy technique, it is possible to specify the '/etc/network/interfaces' and '/etc/wpp_supplicant/wpa_supplicant.conf' files for easy wifi setup from Windows, whilst specifying the correct attributes and avoiding the problem of creating Tar files from Windows.)
+(The last 2 examples above show how using this direct copy technique, it is possible to specify the '/etc/network/interfaces' and '/etc/wpp_supplicant/wpa_supplicant.conf' files for easy wifi setup from Windows, whilst specifying the correct attributes and avoiding the problem of creating Tar files from Windows.)

 ####Filename####
 This is the name of the file you want to copy from the recovery partition.